Ely Minnesota Resorts – Things To Do – On Land at River Point

 Of all the countries that come to mind when a sauna bath is mentioned, Finland, is the most familiar.
 Finnish history, and taking a sauna are so intertwined, one automatically associates every sauna as being a Finnish sauna.
 The sauna was not considered a luxury to the Finnish people, as after toiling in the fields all day, it was a necessity to take in a sauna in the early evening.
 The glowing heat of the sauna would relax the muscles and soothe the soul of the weary worker.
 History tells us that Finnish people left rejuvenated, hungry for a large meal and maybe a dance at a neighboring farm.

 River Point’s Sauna has a dressing room, separate bathroom, and the cedar paneled sauna room with a ceramic tile shower.
-Overall the sauna will be a dry sauna with just a small amount of steam, if water is poured over the hot rocks.
+Overall the sauna is a dry sauna with just a small amount of steam, if water is poured over the hot rocks.
 Temperature in a sauna typically ranges from 160-200 degrees Fahrenheit with a low level of humidity, ranging from 5-30% or so.
 The sweating opens pores and can temporarily cleanse the outer skin, but sweating in a sauna does not necessarily remove toxins from within the body as some people believe.
 A sauna will make you sweat and relax, lower your pulse and blood pressure by causing blood vessels to dilate, and remove salt from your system.
 It is most important to stay hydrated when in the sauna and drink plenty of water before and after using a sauna.
 Limiting the bathing time to 15-20 minutes the first few times helps to get use to the experience.

 Having a bonfire is a Minnesota tradition and an Ely Minnesota resorts tradition.
 Why not enjoy one with family and new-found friends right at River Point Resort & Outfitting Co. in one of the three brand new outdoor fire pits right at the water’s edge.
 Watch as daylight turns to dusk with good conversation, marshmallows to roast, songs to sing, and friendly camaraderie.
 Complimentary firewood … all you want!